guunna/grank/README.md

 - ```pls dig```
 - ```pls fish```
 - ```pls hunt```
+- ```pls search```

 ## Getting Started.

 ### Setting up the environment.
+When the majority of Dank Memer commands are supported, compiled versions of the code will be made available.
+However, since ```v1``` has not been acheived yet, you will have to have Python  installed to run Grank.

 - Install [Python](https://www.python.org/) (Grank has been tested on Python version ```3.10.0 64-Bit```).
 Make sure to have the ```Install Pip``` option ticked.
 - Download this repository by clicking [this](https://github.com/didlly/grank/archive/refs/heads/main.zip) link.
 - Extract the files, and open a command prompt window in ```/src/```.
 - Run ```pip install -r requirements.txt```

 ### Getting your Discord token and channel ID.
 To use Grank, you will have to provide your Discord token and a channel ID.
 Don't worry - these details are never shared with anyone.
+It is best if only you and Dank Memer can send messages in the channel you get the ID of.
+This is to avoid confusion with other people's interactions.

 #### How do you get this information?
 - [Useful article on how to get your Discord token.](https://discordhelp.net/discord-token)